Support structure just as important as the wind turbine itself

 The wind turbines are getting bigger and bigger.
 This also requires adjustments to the support structures.
 The steel support constructions are therefore becoming heavier and heavier and contain important details that determine the design: for example, the cables must be routed through the wall of steel construction to the outside.

 The monopiles can only be efficiently designed as an integral part of the wind turbines.
-This is one of the research areas of TNO.
+Integral wind turbine design is one of the knowledge areas of TNO.

 Unlike the oil and gas platforms, the most important force is not gravity, perpendicularly downwards.
 In wind turbines, the forces are exerted much higher on the rotor, and especially horizontally.
-That changing force works very differently than gravity alone.
+That changing force works very differently on the lifetime of the structure than gravity alone.
 Knowing exactly how that force is exerted on the wind turbines, and where it is applied, is necessary to make safe and cost-effective designs.

 TNO develops monitoring programmes by placing measuring instruments on the wind turbines in the wind farm in order to measure the forces.
 The forces are not only accurately measured to make the most efficient design, but also, for example, to calculate the life span of the support structures as accurately as possible.

 These sensors provide important information that can be used to optimally adjust the individual wind turbines.
 By adjusting the optimum position of the rotor and the angle of the blades to the wind, the energy production can be optimally controlled.
 But not only that.
 The optimum setting also reduces the impact of the forces on the supporting structure.
 This extends the service life of the supporting structure.

 Vertical axis turbines